-Government Construction Clients shall adopt a common methodology for evaluating supplier health and safety based on the competency requirements set out in the Approved Code of Practice supporting the CDM Regulations.
+|Section One: evaluation of supply chain health & safety capability||action 1(a)||Government construction clients shall adopt a common methodology for evaluating supplier health & safety, based on the competency requirements set out in the Approved Code of Practice supporting the Construction (Design & Management) Regulations.|

-|Section Two: certification of health & safety management systems||action 2(a)||Government construction clients shall include a requirement in the selection process, that all contractors seeking to tender for public sector works contracts shall have a health and safety management system certified by a third party.|
+|Section Two: certification of health & safety management systems||action 2(a)||Government construction clients shall include a requirement in the selection process, that all contractors seeking to tender for public sector works contracts shall have a health & safety management system certified by a third party.|

-|action 2(b)||Government construction clients shall introduce a contract requirement that a contractor shall only appoint a first tier subcontractor with five or more workers /employees which has a health and safety management system certified by a third party.|
+|action 2(b)||Government construction clients shall introduce a contract requirement that a contractor shall only appoint a first tier subcontractor with five or more workers, which has a health & safety management system certified by a third party.|

 Government Construction Clients shall recognise third party certification of a health and safety management system, provided:

 - it is based on ILO OSH 2001; BSI’s OHSAS 18001 and 18002; BS 18004; HSG 65; or equivalent

 - it is construction focused and incorporates site inspections